 '''

 If (the entire interval covered by the feedback packet

 was a data-limited interval) {

-Maximize X_recv_set;

-}

-to:

-If (the entire interval covered by the feedback packet

-was a data-limited interval) {

 Multiply old entries in X_recv_set by 0.85;

+If the feedback packet reports a new loss event (or an

+increase in the loss event rate p) {

+Multiply new value X_recv by 0.85.

 Maximize X_recv_set;

+recv_limit = 2 max (X_recv_set);

 }

 '''

-In particular, if the receive rate from before a data-limited period is saved in X\recv\set, then the change in step (4) above would multiply that receive rate by 0.85 each time that a feedback packet is received and the above code is executed.
+In particular, if the receive rate from before a data-limited period is saved in X_recv_set, then the change in step (4) above would multiply that receive rate by 0.85 each time that a feedback packet is received and the above code is executed.
 As a result, after four successive round-trip times of data-limited intervals, the receive rate from before the data-limited period would be reduced by 0.85^4 = 0.52.
 Thus, this one-line change to step (4) of Section 4.3 would result in the allowed sending rate being halved for each four roundtrip times in which the sender was data-limited.
-Because of the nature of X\recv\set, this mechanism would never reduce the allowed sending rate below twice the most recent receive rate.
+Because of the nature of X_recv_set, this mechanism would never reduce the allowed sending rate below twice the most recent receive rate.